aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 The outdoor concentration can be calculated at any point using the above equations and below is an animation showing the cloud moving from the release point down to the location of the center of the building.
 The horizontal slice is at 1m elevation, and the vertical slice is at 0m crosswind distance, the center planes of the cloud.

-As is clear, for a very stable cloud the dispersion is small relative to the distance traveled (the cross wind distance is exagerated for visibility) and the bulk of the mass of chlorine is contained in a 10m diameter ball by the time it reaches the building.
+As is clear, for a very stable cloud the dispersion is small relative to the distance traveled (the cross wind distance is exaggerated for visibility) and the bulk of the mass of chlorine is contained in a 10m diameter ball by the time it reaches the building.

 ![gif](/images/building_infiltration_eg2_files/tmp.gif)